 Have A Traditional Experience At Hanok 24 Guesthouse Gyeongbokgung

-The thing that makes Seoul and the rest of the country so attractive is the many preserved hanok buildings and villages.
-When visiting South Korea, you need to go on a mini trip back in time; live like a nobleman while having a traditional hanok stay experience!
+The thing that makes Seoul and the rest of the country so attractive is the many preserved Hanok buildings and villages.
+When visiting South Korea, you need to go on a mini trip back in time; live like a nobleman while having a traditional Hanok stay in Seoul!

 THE SURROUNDING NEIGHBOURHOOD

-Hanok 24 Guesthouse Gyeongbokgung is located in Gwanghwamun area, close to the main palace; a perfect location for tourists.
+The luxuary Hanok 24 Guesthouse Gyeongbokgung is located in Gwanghwamun area, close to the main palace; a perfect location for tourists.
 The area was founded in 1395 by the first Joseon Dynasty King and is now the most popular tourist destination.
 The main sights in the area are Gyeongbokgung palace, King Sejeongs Statue, Cheonggyecheon Stream and Doksu Palace!
+Check out these other areas in Seoul where you can stay.

 A TRADITIONAL EXPERIENCE IN A MODERN JACKET